HAMLOCK: HArdware-Model LOgically Combined attacK: Effectiveness of HAMLOCK

 \subsection{Evading Black-box Defenses}

 For completeness, we also evaluate black-box defenses that only require input-output access to the model.
 We test the robustness of both HAMLOCK and DFBA attacks against two defenses: the classic STRIP \cite{gao2019strip} and the more recent BBCAL \cite{hubbcal}.
-Crucially, for HAMLOCK, we evaluate two distinct and realistic scenarios: 1) the dormant software model, as would be inspected by a Model Zoo maintainer before deployment, and 2) the active, hardware-hosted model, as would be tested by a cautious end-user.
-The latter case is unique because the hardware enables misclassifications on backdoored inputs while the software-only model does not.
+Crucially, for HAMLOCK, we evaluate two distinct, realistic scenarios: 1) the dormant software model, as would be inspected by a Model Zoo maintainer before deployment, and 2) the active, hardware-hosted model, as would be tested by an end-user.
+The latter case is unique because the hardware enables misclassifications on backdoored inputs, which the software-only model does not produce.

 The results of MNIST, GTSRB, CIFAR10, and Imagenet are presented in \Cref{tab:mnist-detection} and \Cref{tab:merged-detection}.
 Our HAMLOCK attack successfully bypasses both defenses in both scenarios.
-While BBCAL sometimes shows a high TPR, this comes at the cost of an equally high FPR, resulting in AUC scores near 0.5—no better than random guessing.
-The baseline DFBA attack is also largely evasive, with one minor exception: on ImageNet, STRIP achieves a 0.63 AUC score, which, however, is still considered ineffective for reliable detection.
+While BBCAL sometimes shows a high True Positive Rate (TPR), this comes at the cost of an equally high False Positive Rate (FPR), resulting in AUC scores near 0.5—no better than random guessing.
+The baseline DFBA attack is also largely evasive, with one minor exception: on ImageNet, STRIP achieves a 0.63 AUC score, which is still considered ineffective for reliable detection.